Akshar in a few sentences.

 - Share as Artwork.
 Any note can be exported as an image with the script's accent colour and a native font.
 A built-in poster generator, designed to drop straight into WhatsApp, Instagram Stories, or any chat.

 - Fully on-device.
-Both the keyboard extension and the Convert tool use the same on-device transliteration model running on the Neural Engine.
+Both the keyboard extension and the Convert tool use the same on-device transliteration model.
 No analytics SDK, no telemetry, no third-party trackers.
 The only network call the app makes is to the user's own iCloud, if they enable sync.
 Text never leaves the phone, which matters when the text is a personal message in your mother tongue.

 How it compares